 You may not have any symptoms.
 Around 25% of people with these tumors don’t.
 Your doctor may discover them when you have tests for something else.

 Sometimes carcinoid tumors cause a condition called carcinoid syndrome.
 That’s due to the hormones released by the cells in the tumors.
 Symptoms may include flushing of your face and neck, diarrhea, fast heart rate, and weight gain.

 Your doctor will ask you questions about your medical history (that includes your family history) and examine you, listening to your lungs.

 Chest X-rays may show whether any tumors are in your lungs.
 Some may be too small or in locations that can’t be seen with standard X-rays.

 CT scans use X-rays and a computer to give a cross-section view of your lungs and can also show if any tumors have spread to other organs, such as your liver.

-Blood and urine tests will find substances that carcinoid tumors sometimes release.
+Blood and urine tests may find substances that carcinoid tumors sometimes release.
 Serotonin or chromogranin-A in the blood may be a sign of a typical carcinoid tumor.
 The level of 5-HIAA, a byproduct of serotonin, can show up in your pee.